Updating MySQL® cluster settings

 -

-Yandex Lockbox secret with the user password.
+Yandex Lockbox secret containing the user password.
 Storing passwords in Yandex Lockbox ensures their security.

-Connection Manager and secrets created with it are free of charge.
+Connection Manager and any secrets created with it are free of charge.

-In a highly available Managed Service for MySQL® cluster with multiple hosts, you can switch the master role from the current master host to one of the replicas.
-After this operation, the current master host becomes the replica host of the new master.
+In a highly available Managed Service for MySQL® cluster with multiple hosts, you can perform a failover to switch the master role from the current master host to one of its replicas.
+After the failover, the current master host becomes a replica for the new master.

-- You cannot assign the master role to a cascading replica.
+- You cannot promote a cascading replica to master.

-- If you do not explicitly specify the replica host name, the master will switch to the replica with the highest priority or the smallest lag.
+- If you do not explicitly specify the replica host name, the master will switch to the replica with the highest priority or the lowest lag.

 To learn more, see Replication.

-- Click the cluster name and select the
+- Click the name of your cluster and select the

 Hosts tab. - Click